havesource/cordova-plugin-push/docs/INSTALLATION.md

 You may try using --multi-dex option.
 ```

-To enable multidex, use the  `phonegap-plugin-multidex` plugin.
+To enable multidex, use the  [`phonegap-plugin-multidex`](https://www.npmjs.com/package/phonegap-plugin-multidex) plugin.

-These two plugins are only necessary for the Cordova Android 8.x releases.
+**AndroidX Support:**

+If you are using version **3.0.0** of this plugin with Cordova-Android 8.x, you will need to install the [`cordova-plugin-androidx`](https://www.npmjs.com/package/cordova-plugin-androidx) plugin.
+This plugin will enable AndroidX.

 ## Android details